The Salvation Plan

 Repentance has always been required for salvation, but baptism and receiving the Holy Ghost were required only after Jesus rose from the dead.
 Although the four Gospels are in the New Testament, the events recorded in them occurred prior to the New Testament Church.
 People were still under the Old Covenant (Testament) then and that’s why Jesus told a cleansed leper to show himself to a priest (Matt.
 8:2-4), which was an Old Testament law (Lev.
 14:2-32).
 The Gospels record a period of transition from the Old Covenant to the New.
-Before Jesus started His ministry, John the baptist prepared his way by preaching and baptizing (Mark 1:1-4).
+Before Jesus started His ministry, John the baptist prepared the way by preaching and baptizing (Mark 1:1-4).
 After Christ’s death, burial and resurrection, baptism became part of the new salvation plan and represented being buried with Him (Rom.
 6:4; Col. 2:12).
 The criminal who was saved while hanging on a cross next to Jesus (Luke 23: 32, 33, 39-43) was saved without being baptized because the new salvation plan hadn’t yet begun.
 He couldn’t be “buried” with Jesus who hadn’t yet been buried, nor could he receive the Holy Ghost, which was given only after Jesus was glorified through resurrection from the dead (John 7:39).
 Jesus foretold the coming of the New Testament with the shedding of His blood for the remission of sins (Matt.
 26:28), and only after His resurrection did the New Testament salvation plan take effect (I Pet.
 1:3-5).